-No matter how many times we hear that market sell-offs are “normal,” the experience can be unnerving.
-However, history shows that markets have recovered after periods of declines—and even rewarded those who remained invested.
+No matter how many times you hear that market sell-offs are “normal,” the experience can be unnerving.
+This may be especially true today after many investors became used to nearly a decade of remarkable gains and low volatility.

 We find that long-term goals benefit from a long-term view of the market by helping you plan for inevitable ups and downs.
 (Stay up-to-date on our market views with the latest investment outlook.)